See all chapters of A Guide to Solvency II.

 - The nature of the risks or commitments that the direct insurer proposes to cover in the host member state.

-If the direct insurer’s situation changes and the contents of the initial communication become inaccurate, the direct insurer will need to adhere to the communication procedure referred to above once again.86
+Under Article 149 of the Solvency II Directive, if the direct insurer’s situation changes and the contents of the initial communication become inaccurate, the direct insurer will need to adhere to the communication procedure referred to above once again.160

 Reinsurers

-If the reinsurer continues not to comply with local rules, then the supervisory authority in the host member state can take measures against the reinsurer, for example by barring them from entering into and honouring any new reinsurance contracts within the host member state.88
+If the reinsurer continues not to comply with local rules, then the supervisory authority in the host member state can take measures against the reinsurer, for example by barring it from entering into and honouring any new reinsurance contracts within the host member state.163

 Freedom of Establishment Passporting

-Solvency II allows insurance undertakings authorised in an EEA state to provide insurance in another EEA state by setting up a permanent establishment in that other EEA state, which does not separately require local authorisation.89 This is otherwise known as “freedom of establishment passporting,” with passports being available to both insurers and reinsurers, albeit with different rules applying to each entity type.
+Freedom of establishment passporting under Solvency II allows insurance undertakings authorised in an EEA state to provide insurance in another EEA state by setting up a permanent establishment in that other EEA state, which does not separately require local authorisation.164 Passports are available to both insurers and reinsurers, albeit with different rules applying to each entity type.

-A “branch” is defined as “an agency or a branch of an insurance or reinsurance undertaking which is located in the territory of a member state other than the home member state.”90 This process entails notifying the supervising authority in its home member state, including informing it of the details of the scheme of operations.91 The home state regulator will then notify the host state regulator.
+A “branch” is defined as “an agency or a branch of an insurance or reinsurance undertaking which is located in the territory of a member state other than the home member state”.165 This process entails notifying the supervising authority in its home member state, including informing it of the details of the scheme of operations.166 The home state regulator will then notify the host state regulator.

 - For property insurance, the risk is where the property is situated.